gliderShip/xeng_cms/README.md

 - download media.zip archive and extract it under web

-- use start script to start the server (check the path inside, you might need to change it)
+- update doctrine schema with --force option

+- use command "php bin/console app:user:password" to change superadmin password

 - open site on localhost:8000 or localhost:8000/admin

-- login as superdamin/superadmin
+- login as superdamin